-CDS Required.
+CDS

-This setting indicates whether the common data store is used for source program mapping, and if so specifies the name given to the Application Performance Analyzer common data store file.
+This setting specifies the name given to the Application Performance Analyzer common data store file.

-The syntax for the CDS keyword is CDS=(status,dsn) where
+The syntax for the CDS keyword is CDS=(ENABLED, CommonDataStoreDSN) where

-- status = ENAbled | DISabled.
-Specify ENAbled to enable the common data store for source program mapping.
-Status must be ENAbled to allow source program mapping from the Application Performance Analyzer GUI. - dsn = The name of the common data store partitioned data set extended. dsn is required only when status=ENAbled.
-The recommended value for dsn is '.CDS'.
-When using this recommended value or any dsn value that begins with a period ('.'), the value you specify for HLQ will be prefixed to the value you specify for dsn.
-In this case, the length of the value specified in dsn must be 44 characters, less the length of the value of HLQ.
-Otherwise, dsn must contain the fully qualified data set name.
-It can be up to 44 characters long.
-The Application Performance Analyzer started task automatically allocates the common data store file (as specified in the dsn) if one does not exist.
+CommonDataStoreDSN = The name of the common data store partitioned data set extended. dsn is required only when status=ENAbled.
+The default value for CommonDataStoreDSNdsn is '.CDS'.
+When used in this way or any dsn value that begins with a period ('.'), the value you specify for HLQ will be prefixed to the value you specify for CommonDataStoreDSN.
+In this case, the length of the value specified in CommonDataStoreDSN must be a maximum of 44 characters, less the length of the value of HLQ.
+Otherwise, CommonDataStoreDSN must contain the fully qualified data set name.
+The name might consist of system symbols, which are substituted with values at the time the dataset is allocated.
+The total length is restricted to 44 characters after substitution.
+If symbols are concatenated with other symbols or hard coded characters then a period must separate the items.
+The Application Performance Analyzer started task automatically allocates the common data store file (as specified in the CommonDataStoreDSN) if one does not exist.